Yoursole1/Portfolio/README.md

 One perspective: https://www.twitch.tv/videos/1609508098?filter=archives&sort=time

+This project was a multi-month contract from Twitch to create an event that would go live in sync with the new Lord of the Rings series on Amazon.
+DotWav created the event from the ground up, and even invented a new way to do parkour - the controllable platforms.
+I made the original prototype, then another developer joined the team and finished it.
+While I can't share how it worked specifically, there was a lot of NMS practice I got while working on it, as well as some game development techniques that aren't usually used in Minecraft, such as smooth collision with moving objects.

 I had a fairly central role in this project.
 I created the PVE Games and systems.
 This involved multiple custom mob AI which included custom pathfinding for one.
 I also made the serverwide NPC system, which was used by all minigames in the event.
 Making the NPC system taught me a lot more about NMS development, and was super fun.
 I also created the raycasting system for the platform and chains games.

 **Twitch Rivals Event** (With DotWavPresents - https://twitter.com/dotwavpresents?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor)